ArturKlauser/raspberrypi-rstudio/README.md

 RStudio Server and Desktop is going to be compiled.
 The build procedure has been adapted to the Raspbian environment using the native version of the Boost library and the native QT libraries.
 It has been tested on Debian 9 (Stretch) and  Debian 10 (Buster).
+An experimental Debian 11 (Bullseye) version is also available.
 Once the build environment is created, it is used by Dockerfile.server-deb and Dockerfile.desktop-deb to build the RStudio Server and Desktop Debian packages respectively.